shihankanungo/shihankanungo.github.io/quotes.md

 > "Practice like you've never won, but perform like you've never lost." <br> --- Michael Jordan

 > "Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
-Fail better." --- Samuel Beckett
+Fail better." <br> --- Samuel Beckett

 > "What you get by achieving your goals is not as important as what you become by achieving your goals." --- Zig Ziglar